-If you only have one day in New River Gorge National Park, I wouldn’t try to “do it all.”
-That’s the fastest way to spend half your trip in the car and the other half feeling rushed.
+If you only have one day in New River Gorge National Park, don’t try to do everything.
+That’s the fastest way to spend half the trip in the car and the other half feeling rushed.

-For first-timers, I think the sweet spot is simple: one standout hike among the hiking trails, the classic bridge views, a scenic drive, and a big-finish overlook.
-That gives you the park’s best first impression without turning your day into a blur.
+For first-timers, the sweet spot is simple: one standout hike, the classic bridge views, a scenic drive, and a big-finish overlook.
+That gives you the park’s best first impression without turning the day into a blur.

-Here are the key takeaways for this new river gorge itinerary I’d keep in mind before you go:
+Here are the key takeaways for this New River Gorge itinerary to keep in mind before you go:

-- Start early and base most of your morning around Canyon Rim.
+- Start early and base most of the morning around Canyon Rim, just off US-19 north of the bridge.

-- Put Endless Wall Trail first if you want one classic hike.
+- Put Endless Wall Trail first if you want one classic hike (2.4 miles round trip).

 - Save the afternoon for Fayette Station Road and Grandview.

 - In May, pack layers and rain gear.
-Current conditions can change fast, and spring showers are common.
+Conditions in the Appalachian Mountains change fast, and spring showers are common.

-My favorite New River Gorge National Park itinerary for beginners is built around efficiency.
-I want the biggest scenery, the least backtracking, and enough breathing room to enjoy it.
-If you’re new to the park, that’s the move.
+A good first New River Gorge itinerary is built around efficiency: the biggest scenery, the least backtracking, and enough breathing room to enjoy it.
+From Charleston, WV, the park is about an hour’s drive on I-77 and US-19.

 | Time | Stop | Why it works |